Morgan Advanced Materials (LON:MGAM) Trading Down 16.2% – What’s Next?

-Several research analysts have recently weighed in on the stock.
-Royal Bank of Canada lowered their price target on shares of Morgan Advanced Materials from GBX 350 ($4.40) to GBX 320 ($4.02) and set an “outperform” rating on the stock in a research report on Thursday, November 7th.
-Citigroup upped their target price on shares of Morgan Advanced Materials from GBX 325 ($4.09) to GBX 330 ($4.15) and gave the company a “buy” rating in a research report on Thursday, January 23rd.
+A number of research firms have commented on MGAM.
+Royal Bank of Canada decreased their price target on Morgan Advanced Materials from GBX 350 ($4.41) to GBX 320 ($4.03) and set an “outperform” rating on the stock in a report on Thursday, November 7th.
+Citigroup lifted their target price on Morgan Advanced Materials from GBX 325 ($4.10) to GBX 330 ($4.16) and gave the company a “buy” rating in a research note on Thursday, January 23rd.

-Morgan Advanced Materials (LON:MGAM – Get Free Report) last posted its earnings results on Friday, February 28th.
+Morgan Advanced Materials (LON:MGAM – Get Free Report) last released its quarterly earnings data on Friday, February 28th.
 The company reported GBX 25.50 ($0.32) EPS for the quarter.
 Morgan Advanced Materials had a net margin of 6.17% and a return on equity of 19.02%.
-On average, equities research analysts anticipate that Morgan Advanced Materials plc will post 32.5 EPS for the current fiscal year.
+Equities research analysts anticipate that Morgan Advanced Materials plc will post 32.5 EPS for the current year.

 Morgan Advanced Materials plc operates as a materials science and application engineering company primarily the United Kingdom.
 It serves customers in the industrial, transportation, petrochemical and chemical, energy, semiconductor and electronics, healthcare, and security and defense markets.
 The company was formerly known as The Morgan Crucible Company plc and changed its name to Morgan Advanced Materials plc in March 2013.